Roche CEO attacks Britain's 'stupid' cancer drug system

-BASEL (Reuters) - Roche Chief Executive Severin Schwan criticized Britain’s health system on Tuesday after two of the company’s cancer drugs were dropped from use, calling it a “stupid” way to control costs that could jeopardize research in the country.
+BASEL, Sept 8 (Reuters) - Roche Chief Executive Severin Schwan criticised Britain’s health system on Tuesday after two of the company’s cancer drugs were dropped from use, calling it a “stupid” way to control costs that could jeopardise research in the country.

-He also criticized India, an emerging economic powerhouse, for not doing more to increase its spending on healthcare.
+He also criticised India, an emerging economic powerhouse, for not doing more to increase its spending on healthcare.

 Roche, as the world’s biggest maker of cancer drugs, has had frequent run-ins with Britain over its system for curbing use of medicines that are not considered cost effective.